Regional 2 Severn: League table

+Green background is the promotion place.
+Pink background are relegation places.
+Updated: 26 October 2025 Source:

 2023–24

 The twelve teams in this league are drawn from across Gloucestershire (five teams), Somerset (three) and Wiltshire (four).
 Nine of the teams played in last season's league.
 Matson, as champions, were promoted to Regional 1 South West, while Frome were relegated to Counties 1 Southern South.
 Newent moved on a level transfer to Regional 2 West Midlands.
-Joining were two teams were relegated from Regional 1 South West, Old Centralians and Drybrook, while Devizes were added on a level transfer from Regional 2 South Central.
+Joining were two teams relegated from Regional 1 South West, Old Centralians and Drybrook, while Devizes were added on a level transfer from Regional 2 South Central.